Dominic Smith Player Props: Nationals vs. Rangers

 - Smith has eight doubles, a triple, four home runs and 26 walks while batting .260.

+- Smith has reached base via a hit in 55 games this year (of 84 played), and had multiple hits in 23 of those games.

-- He has gone deep in four games this year (4.8%), homering in 1.2% of his chances at the plate.
+- Looking at the 84 games he has played this season, he's hit a long ball in four of them (4.8%), and in 1.2% of his trips to the plate.

-- In 17.9% of his games this year, Smith has had at least one RBI.
-He's picked up more than one in 4.8%.
+- Smith has an RBI in 15 of 84 games this season, with multiple RBI in four of them.

 - In 30 games this season (35.7%), he has scored, including multiple runs twice.